New tools to improve performance

 Facebook continues to be a firm favorite amongst advertisers.
 93% of social marketers use Facebook Ads, and 64% of them plan to increase their Facebook activities (SEM 2017).
 Currently, Facebook has about 6 million active advertisers — that’s a lot of potential ads!

 It seems that the market is leaning towards more and more advertising, and this trend shows no sign of slowing down.
 We are likely to see an increase in ad formats, platforms, and tactics as the industry becomes increasingly sophisticated.
+As you dive into the world of paid advertising, leverage great tools like these free paid ads dashboard examples to track and improve your ad campaigns.

 Native ads are viewed, on average, 53% more than banner ads — the days of disruptive advertising are all but over.
 Native advertising is not only better for users, it allows brands to align their content and sales strategy with more ease.